MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/eventhub-checkpointstoreblob-readme.md

 ms.devlang: Python
 ms.service: eventhub
 ---

 # Azure EventHubs Checkpoint Store client library for Python - Version 1.1.0
- using Storage Blobs

 Azure EventHubs Checkpoint Store is used for storing checkpoints while processing events from Azure Event Hubs.
 This Checkpoint Store package works as a plug-in package to `EventHubConsumerClient`.
 It uses Azure Storage Blob as the persistent store for maintaining checkpoints and partition ownership information.